 - Long-term sleep issues

 Although chronic fatigue syndrome (CFS) is not well understood, studies show that it’s typically characterised by extreme tiredness and fatigue.
 In short, it is a debilitating disorder that can be hard to shake even when you rest up for long periods of time.
-The condition is also known as myalgic encephalomyelitis or (ME) and is known to be a “systemic exertion intolerance disease”.
-A tiredness or fatigue accident at work could be caused when you suffer from this disorder.
+The condition is also known as myalgic encephalomyelitis (ME) and is a “systemic exertion intolerance disease”.
+A tiredness or fatigue accident at work could be when you suffer from this disorder.

-With this said, research suggests that stress can play a role which includes work-related anxiety due to work overload, long shifts and in particular working night shifts which disturbs your normal sleep pattern.
-CFS is now a widely accepted medical disorder which is more commonly seen in women between the ages of 40 and 50 years old.
+However, research suggests that stress can play a role that includes anxiety due to work overload, long shifts and, in particular, working night shifts, which disturb your normal sleep pattern.
+CFS is a medical disorder most common in women between the ages of 40 and 50 years old.

-Under UK law, employers must protect all employees whether permanent staff or temporary.
-Fatigue and tiredness must be managed like any other identified hazard in the workplace and failure on the part of an employer to ensure staff are kept safe, could mean they were negligent in their duty towards them.
+Under UK law, employers must protect all employees, whether permanent staff or temporary.
+Fatigue and tiredness must be manageable like any other identifiable hazard in the workplace.
+Failure on the part of an employer to ensure staff remain safe could mean they show negligence in their duty towards them.

-UK legislation, namely The Management of Health and Safety at Work Regulations 1999, clearly states that employers must protect staff from injury which includes preventing and managing fatigue in the workplace.
+UK legislation, namely The Management of Health and Safety at Work Regulations 1999, clearly states that employers must protect staff from injury, including preventing and managing fatigue in the workplace.
 In short, managing fatigue in the workplace is an employer’s duty of care.

-Under UK law, employers must protect all employees whether permanent staff or temporary.
-Fatigue and tiredness must be managed like any other identified hazard in the workplace and failure on the part of an employer to ensure staff are kept safe.
-Failure to do so could mean an employer was negligent in their duty which led to a tiredness or fatigue accident at work.
+Under UK law, employers must protect all employees, whether permanent staff or temporary.
+Fatigue and tiredness must be manageable like any other identifiable hazard in the workplace and failure on an employer to ensure staff remain safe.
+Failure to do so could mean an employer showing negligence in their duty, thus causing a tiredness or fatigue accident at work.

-Under UK legislation namely The Management of Health and Safety at Work Regulations 1999, employers must protect staff from injury which includes preventing and managing fatigue in the workplace.
+Under UK legislation, namely The Management of Health and Safety at Work Regulations 1999, employers must protect staff from injury, including preventing and managing fatigue in the workplace.
 In short, managing fatigue in the workplace is an employer’s duty of care.